ln2t/cvrmap/README.md

 # Complementary information

-We recommend to use a python3 virtual environment to install CVRmap.
+If you plan to install cvrmap using option 1, we recommend to use a python3 virtual environment.
 We can do this using e.g. `conda`:

 ```
 # create empty environment named "cvrmap"